openstack/python-openstackclient/doc/source/man/openstack.rst

 :program:`openstack` recognizes the following global topions:

+:option:`--os-auth-plugin` <auth-plugin>
+    The authentication plugin to use when connecting to the Identity service.
+If this option is not set, :program:`openstack` will attempt to guess the authentication method to use based on the other options.
+    If this option is set, its version must match :option:`--os-identity-api-version`

 :option:`--os-auth-url` <auth-url>
     Authentication URL

+:option:`--os-url` <service-url>
+    Service URL, when using a service token for authentication

 :option:`--os-domain-name` <auth-domain-name> | :option:`--os-domain-id` <auth-domain-id>
     Domain-level authorization scope (name or ID)